 My concept idea was to create something really modern, given the natural surroundings, to almost emphasise both the beautiful landscapes informality against the formal contemporary structure.
 A complete contrast; using one to exaggerate the other.
 I also wanted to use a natural paving stone and chose grey granite for its hardwearing and sometimes brutal appearance.
 This would ensure that it was incredibly hardwearing and could cope with an influx of guests and maybe after hours dancing!
 It would also be fine in colder weather if sitting outside with a firepit for warmth or even if it was slightly damp outside as its non slip.
 By using a really contemporary thin granite paver it gave the space the illusion of making it feel much wider than it is and draws the eye to the raised bed.

-The outdoor living garden design above is due to be completed April 2018 so please check back soon for updates on its progress.
 You can also check out my Youtube channel for more video guides and updates